 The weight loss device known as the intragastric balloon is not available in the United States, but those seeking the treatment can cross the border to Canada in have it inserted.
 This balloon like device is small and placed in the stomach in order to take up room so that the patients feel full sooner.

 However, there is serious concern about its safety and it seems very unlikely that it will be granted approval by the Food and Drug Administration.
-Dallas weight loss experts, who promote healthy and effective weight loss, for example, work with patients the need to lose a lot of weight and want to do so quickly without using intragastric balloons or weight loss surgery.
+Weight loss experts, who promote healthy and effective weight loss, for example, work with patients the need to lose a lot of weight and want to do so quickly without using intragastric balloons or weight loss surgery.

 The balloon has been available in Canada since 2006, and it is also used in Europe and South America.
 It is placed inside of the stomach of a patient for about six months in order to achieve rapid weight loss.
 For people that have a lot to weight to lose, it can seem like a good option over more invasive options like bariatric surgery.
 However, risks involved obstructing the intestines and puncturing the abdomen, which can be life-threatening.

 Recent media attention about singer Carnie Wilson’s second bariatric surgery has raised questions over revision weight loss procedures.
 While the need for a secondary weight loss surgery is rare, patients should be aware that it can happen.